rcl-identity/docs/enrollment.md

         - AzureAd:Instance

 In the [User Flow](./aadb2c#create-a-sign-insign-up-user-flow) you created for the Sign In Sign Up page, get the name of the User Flow (eg. B2C_1_susi).
-Use as the value for the configuration :
+Use this as the value for the configuration :

         - AzureAd:SignUpSignInPolicyId

+Create a User Flow to [Edit a User Profile](./profileedit.md).
+Get the name of the User Flow (eg. B2C_1_profile_edit).
+Use this as the value for the configuration :

+        - AzureAd:EditProfilePolicyId

 Use the value of ``/signin-oidc`` for the configuration :